gpeel/plog/projects/gpeel/plog/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

-For Angular 12.x.y => use @gpeel/plog 12.1.0 or more recent
+For Angular 12.x.y or more => use @gpeel/plog 12.1.0 or more recent

 For Angular 11.x.y => use @gpeel/plog@11.0.1 (last version for angular 11)